GreptimeTeam/community/README.md

 # GreptimeDB Community

-We're thrilled to have you as a part of our community!
-Our mission is to build a modern hybrid time series & analytical database.
-Whether you're a developer, designer, writer, or simply someone who's passionate about open source, there's a place for you in our community.
+We're excited to have you as a member of Greptime's community!
+GreptimeDB is a modern hybrid time series & analytical database.
+Whether you're a developer, architect, designer, technical writer, or just someone who's passionate about open source projects, there's a role for you in our community.

-This is a guide to help you get started with our community.
-Please take a moment to read through this document and familiarize yourself with our code of conduct, contributing guidelines, and other resources.
+This guide assists you in getting started with our community.
+We kindly request that you take a few moments to read through this document and become acquainted with our code of conduct, guidelines for contributing, and where to find additional resources.

-We encourage you to get involved, share your ideas, and help us build a vibrant and inclusive community.
+We welcome you to share your ideas, and help us build a vibrant and inclusive community.

 ## Governance
-Given that GreptimeDB is still in its early stages of development, we have not yet implemented a governance system akin to that of the Kubernetes Community.
-For now, we are maintaining a single official group on Slack.
+As GreptimeDB is still in its early stages, we have not yet established a governance system comparable to the Kubernetes Community.
+As of now, we are maintaining only one official group on Slack.

-* **Contributor Group** is a place where developers and contributors can communicate through text meetings, bi-weekly office hours, questionnaires, meetups, and more.
-We hope this group can promote collaborations and exchange ideas between our team of developers and contributors who are interested in building an amazing TSDB together!
+* **Contributor Channel** where developers and contributors communicate through text-based meetings, bi-weekly Office Hours, questionnaires, meetups, and more.
+We hope this group can promote collaborations and exchange ideas between Greptime's team of developers and contributors who are interested in building an amazing TSDB together!
 The discussion will cover various topics, including:
   * Gathering new requirements
   * Discussing issues with GreptimeDB products